Virtual Tour: BMT Unit at Jacobs Medical Center

 BMT is often preceded by high-dose chemotherapy, which destroys both your cancerous and healthy cells.
 Most patients will need to be in the hospital for three to four weeks after their transplant to avoid infection.

-The 10-story Jacobs Medical Center in La Jolla, opening in late 2016, has an entire floor dedicated to the care, recovery and comfort of BMT patients.
+Jacobs Medical Center in La Jolla has an entire floor dedicated to the care, recovery and comfort of BMT patients.
 Designed with input from BMT patients and their families, all rooms within this specialty care hospital are private, with space for family members and a restaurant-style meal service.
-The BMT unit also has a full-floor, aseptic air-filtration system that allows patients freedom to leave their room, walk around, visit with family and friends, enjoy views of the terraced gardens and even work out in a special gym.
+The BMT unit has a full-floor, pressurized, aseptic air-filtration system that allows patients freedom to leave their room, walk around, visit with family and friends, enjoy views of the terraced gardens and even work out in a special gym.

 In certain situations, there are opportunities for some (or even all) of the transplant process to be performed on an outpatient basis.
 Outpatient visits are at Moores Cancer Center in La Jolla.